KEET Community Advisory Committee

 The mission of KEET is to educate and enrich our communities by providing informative, entertaining programs and innovative outreach, creating public dialogue on local and global issues, foster lifelong educational opportunities, promote responsible citizenship, and build vital community partnerships.

-The KEET Community Advisory Board (KCAB) is a group of 15 individuals composed of a reasonable representation of the diverse needs and interests of the communities served by KEET and shall serve as ambassadors from the station to the community.
+The KEET Community Advisory Board (KCAB) is a group of up to 15 individuals composed of a reasonable representation of the diverse needs and interests of the communities served by KEET and shall serve as ambassadors from the station to the community.
 The KCAB members shall serve two-year, staggered terms (maximum six years) and shall meet at least twice a year.

 The (KCAB) responsibilities (as stated in Section 396(k)(8) of the Communications Act) are to review the programming goals established by KEET, review the service provided by KEET, review the significant policy decisions rendered by KEET and advise the KEET Board of Directors whether the programming and other policies of the station are meeting the specialized educational and cultural needs of communities served by KEET as determined by the advisory board.
 The KCAB may make recommendations as it considers appropriate to the governing board to meet those specialized needs.